-To prevent unauthorized use of your phone, your SIM card is protected by a PIN that you enter each time the phone is powered on.
+To prevent unauthorized use of your phone, your SIM card may be protected by a PIN that you enter each time the phone is powered on.
 You can change the PIN or turn off the requirement that it be entered.